 While it has been repeatedly said that we don’t want the celebration of this milestone to become an exercise for self-indulgence, it is important for us to honour the contribution of those who have been an important part of writing its story.
-And last month, that’s exactly what we did, officially celebrating our rich history with a small gathering at our Sydney office.
+And in June this year, that’s exactly what we did, officially celebrating our rich history with a small gathering at our Sydney office.

 In attendance were some of the key figures from our collective Baptist World Aid history – staff members, volunteers, supporters, and ministry leaders.
 Together, we reflected on a story that’s been sixty years in the making.

 The first day I arrived at the office, it was actually someone’s house, and I cracked my head on the infamous low doorway.
 After about two hours I was revived… and worked out it was a fantastic place!
 If you can imagine an organisation full of people living and working and burrowing deeper under someone’s house, then you’ve got the picture.
 And they were all volunteers, except for two of us.
 You couldn’t stop the volunteers working!
 They would stay on for hours, you couldn’t get them out the door.
 It was great.
 And that is one of my favourite memories – my friends and workers.
 Everyone was just so warm and friendly and hard-working and industrious.
 It was a pleasure to be there.